Course: English NS 1

 Test, Seminar work, Interim evaluation

-Regular attendance (maximum three absences) Active participation in English in class A minimum average mark of 60 per cent on 9 tests A minimum mark of 70 per cent on final end-of-term test
+Regular attendance (maximum: three absences) Active participation in English in class Writing assignments and presentation A minimum average mark of 60 per cent on 9 tests A minimum mark of 70 per cent on the end-of-term test

 Recommended literature